kaitj/neurobeer/README.md

 ## Introduction <a name="introduction"></a>
 The Bundle Extraction and Evaluation Resource was developed with the aim of clustering and evaluating white matter tractography of the brain.
 The tool derives from the [white matter fiber clustering tool](https://github.com/SlicerDMRI/whitematteranalysis)<sup>1,2</sup>.
 A spectral clustering algorithm, as described by von Luxburg<sup>3</sup> (2007), is implemented to perform clustering of user-provided white matter tractography.

+### Disclaimer <a name="disclaimer"></a>
+This tool is still in the development stages and may undergo major changes.
+As such, this tool should be considered to still be in alpha stages.
+Results may not be correct and users should carefully check to ensure they are satisfactory.

 ### Support and communication <a name="support"></a>
 This module has been tested on Ubuntu 16.04